Oroville, California: History

-Gold was found at Bidwell Bar, one of the first gold mining sites in California, bringing thousands of prospectors to the Oroville area seeking riches.
-Now inundated by the waters of enormous Lake Oroville, which was filled in 1968, Bidwell Bar is memorialized by the Bidwell Bar Bridge, an original remnant from the area and the first suspension bridge in California (California Historical Landmark #314).
-In the early 20th century, the Western Pacific Railroad completed construction of the all-weather Feather River Canyon route through the Sierra Nevada giving it the nickname of "The Feather River Route".
-Oroville station would serve as an important stop for the California Zephyr during its 20-year run.
-In 1983, this became a part of the Union Pacific Railroad as their Feather River Canyon Subdivision.
-A major highway, State Route 70, roughly parallels the railroad line winding through the canyon.
+Gold was found at Bidwell Bar, one of California's first gold-mining sites, bringing thousands of prospectors to the Oroville area.
+Now inundated by the waters of enormous Lake Oroville, which was filled in 1968, Bidwell Bar is memorialized by the Bidwell Bar Bridge, an original remnant of the area and the first suspension bridge in California (California Historical Landmark #314).
+The Western Pacific Railroad built the all-weather Feather River Canyon route across the Sierra Nevada in the early 20th century, earning it the moniker "The Feather River Route".
+The California Zephyr made frequent stops at Oroville station during its 20-year existence.
+This was included on the Union Pacific Railroad's Feather River Canyon Subdivision in 1983.
+State Route 70, a significant thoroughfare, runs almost parallel to the train line that winds through the canyon.

-The Chinese Temple (CHL No. 770 and listed on the National Register of Historic Places) is another monument to Oroville's storied past.
-Chinese laborers from the pioneer era established the Temple as a place of worship for followers of Chinese Popular Religion and the three major Chinese religions: Taoism, Buddhism, and Confucianism.
-The Chinese Temple and Garden, as it is now called, has an extensive collection of artifacts and a serene garden to enjoy.
+The Chinese Temple (CHL No. 770 and listed on the National Register of Historic Places) was built in 1863 to cater to the biggest Chinese colony north of Sacramento.
+Chinese laborers established the Temple as a place of worship for followers of Chinese folk religion and the three major Chinese religions: Taoism, Buddhism, and Confucianism.
+It has a large collection of antiques as well as a garden.